Slow Cooker Sausage and Potato Casserole

 This post contains affiliate links.
 If you make a purchase through one of these links, we will make a small commission at no extra cost to you.
 See our Disclosure Policy for more information.

-The Best Slow Cooker Comfort Dish
+The BEST Slow Cooker Comfort Dish

 As the days and nights are starting to get cooler, most of us will be craving a quick, comforting weeknight meal.
 This Slow Cooker Sausage and Potato Casserole fits the bill perfectly with all of it’s gooey, cheesy goodness.
+I mean let’s be honest, I could eat this simple, comforting dinner any night of the year, but it just hits different in the cold weather, doesn’t it?

 I love a good slow cooker meal that can be made ahead of time because it makes my day run so much smoother knowing that dinner is done and I don’t have to rush around trying to get it on the table in the evening.
 Plus, it only uses six simple ingredients, so it’s super quick to put together.